systematic-magic/AgingPubMed/research_papers_html.rst

 	- Check that abbreviation pairs (i.e. abbreviation and corresponding expanded text) are separated from each other by semicolons (;).
 No other separators allowed.

+We suggest the you use the :ref:`following procedure<correct_case_check>`, if in you are in doubt regarding this or that term.
+If any doubts remain or any abbreviations are found to be formatted inconsistently throughout the MS when using the previously mentioned procedure, please contact the author.

 |
 .. _dates_html_research_papers: